derekmcloughlin/derekmcloughlin.github.io/_drafts/Haskell-Dice-Of-Doom-Part-3.md

 Then the second call to `gameTree` isn't "cached" in any way - it goes through exactly the same process of trying to memoise recursive calls to itself starting off with an empty map.
+We'll see an example of memoising that can do this when we memoise the calls to get the ratings.

 ### Fixing a Design Flaw